tvartom/ansible-collection-serveradmin/README.md

 First create a network in VirtualBox to be used with the `Host-only Adapter`. `Tools` -> `Network` -> `Create`.
 It will be named **`vboxnet0`** (Linux) or **`VirtualBox Host-Only Ethernet Adapter`** (Windows).
 Typically it will be a `192.168.56.1/24` network.
 Enable `DHCP Server`.
 (This is **not** the same as `Preferences` -> `Network` -> `NAT Networks`, which are called `NatNetwork`)

-To use __devmode__ with Shared Folders, download **`VirtualBox Guest Additions disc`** for your current version of VirtualBox, and mount when asked for.
+To use __devmode__ with Shared Folders, download **`VirtualBox Guest Additions disc`** for your current version of VirtualBox, and mount when asked for in point 6 under Bootstrap server.
 For Linux VM-hosts this exists as a seprate package to install with your packagemanager.

 Create a new VM. (`Machine` -> `Create`).
 Make sure to make the maximum capacity of the disc big enough.
 It is growing dynamicly, so it will not will fill up your harddrive until you filled it.